vookimedlo/alfred-file-checksums/README.md

 ![Alfred actions screenshot](doc/images/alfred-actions.png?raw=true "")

 Choose the appropriate digest algorithm in displayed menu.
-Be aware that computing digest takes its time on large files, so be patient!
+Be aware, that a digest computation takes its time on large files, so be patient!
 By default, computed digests will be shown.
 This could be overridden by pressing the ⌘ key, which forces to put computed digests to clipboard.

 ![Alfred actions submenu screenshot](doc/images/alfred-actions-submenu.png?raw=true "")